bobbybudnick/SFS-LOCAL-SECURITY/README.md

 Use the window manager's tiling feature to have a cheap multi window security monitor.

+Be sure to find and replace the password "passwordgoeshere" on both source code files.

 It has been a while since it was tested.